-Next-generation tympanostomy tubes with an innovative material design that significantly reduces biofouling, implant size, need for revision surgeries, and promotes drug delivery into the middle ear
+Ear tubes that significantly reduce biofouling, implant size, need for revision surgeries, and promote drug delivery into the middle ear

 Acute middle ear infections affect more than 700 million people each year, with children often experiencing the most recurrent and severe symptoms due to their underdeveloped physiology.
 By the age of three, 25-40 % of children have had at least three episodes of acute middle ear infection, which is commonly accompanied by excess fluids accumulating behind the tympanic membrane (eardrum) and prolonged inflammation in the ear.
 Improper treatment of these infections can lead to high levels of pain, temporary or permanent hearing loss, and speech delay in children.